TamezJacob/BattleShip/README.md

 ## Features
 List the ready features here:

 - Awesome feature 1

 	Name: 			Custom battleship colors

 	Description: 	Allow the player to choose the color of their battleships from a provided selection before the start of the game.

 	User stories: 	Corresponds to Curtis's user story in which he expresses a desire to play battleship as his favorite color.

 - Awesome feature 2

 	Name: 			Custom game map

 	Description: 	Allow the player to choose the background map from a provided selection before the start of the game.

-	User stories: Corresponds to Jacob and Curtis's user story in which they express a desire to play battleship as on a different selection of maps
+	User stories:	 Corresponds to Jacob, Alex, and Curtis's user stories in which they express a desire to play battleship as on a different selection of maps

 - Awesome feature 3

-	Different sized boards
+	Name:			Different size boards

+	Description: 	Allow the player to choose from a selection of different board sizes to play the game on.

+	User stories: 	Corresponds to Jacob and Alex's user stories expressing a desire to play on different sized game maps.

 - Awesome feature 4

+	Name: 			Track missed shots

-	Ability to track missed shots
+	Desciption: 	Allow the players the ability to track missed shots.

+	User stories: 	Corresponds to Bryce's user story expressing a desire for a feature to track missed shots.

+- Awesome feature 5

+	Name:			Custom number of ships

+	Description:	Allow the players the ability to increase or decrease the number of ships in the game.

+	User stories:	Corresponds to Bryce's user story about adding customizable features, such as the ability to change the number of ships.